dlt-hub/verified-sources/README.md

 Executing `poetry shell` and working in it is very convenient at this moment.

 ## Python version
-Use python 3.8 for development which is the lowest supported version for `python-dlt`.
+Use python 3.8 for development which is the lowest supported version for `dlt`.
 You'll need `distutils` and `venv`:

 ```shell
 sudo apt-get install python3.8